Sarjun ibn Mansur

 Sarjun ibn Mansur (سرجون بن منصور Σέργιος ὁ τοῦ Μανσοῦρ) was a Melkite Christian official of the early Umayyad Caliphate.
 The son of a prominent Byzantine official of Damascus, he was a favourite of the early Umayyad caliphs Mu'awiya I and Yazid I, and served as the head of the fiscal administration for Syria from the mid-7th century until the year 700, when Caliph Abd al-Malik ibn Marwan dismissed him as part of his efforts to arabize the administration of the Caliphate.

 He was the father of the theologian John of Damascus and adoptive father of Cosmas of Maiuma.

 Origin

-Sarjun (Note: The name "Sarjun" is the Syriac form of the name of Sargon II as recorded in the Peshitta version of Isaiah 20:1.) was the son of Mansur ibn Sarjun, a Melkite Syrian (Note: The name "Mansur" points to an Aramean, possibly even Arab, origin.
-The family was clearly native of Syria, and its native language was Aramaic, although they also knew Greek, the language of Byzantine administration and the Church.)
+Sarjun (Note: The name "Sarjun" is the Syriac form of the name of Sargon II as recorded in the Peshitta version of Isaiah 20:1.) was the son of Mansur ibn Sarjun, a Melkite Syrian (Note: The name "Mansur" points to an Arab origin.
+The family was clearly native of Syria, and its native language was Arabic, although they also knew Greek, the language of Byzantine administration and the Church.)
 Christian who held senior administrative offices in Damascus throughout the early 7th century: appointed as a fiscal official by the Byzantine emperor Maurice, he retained his prominent position in the city during the Persian occupation of the city after 613, and even after the Byzantine recovery in 630.
 According to Eutychius of Alexandria, it was he who surrendered the city to the nascent Muslim caliphate under Khalid ibn al-Walid in 635.